DevDmitryHub/PhoneGap/README.md

 **Update:** But in my opinion, the best solution right now is using plugin v.3.3.1 (before update AF-iOS-SDK).
 So if you have any problem with v.3.3.3, try to use v.3.3.1

+Plugin was updated by AF to v.4.x with updated AF-Android-SDK & AF-iOS-SDK.

 ## Installation